 The Group has a number of complex customer contracts which are delivered in phases over a number of accounting periods.
-These contracts include contracts with telecommunications network operators for access to communications infrastructure and contracts for the clearance of spectrum.
+These contracts include smart metering contracts, contracts with telecommunications network operators for access to communications infrastructure and contracts for the clearance of spectrum.